 |Number of studentships||1|

-Applications are invited for the Jacob van Artevelde Scholarship in Financial Economics at Cardiff Business School.
+Cardiff University's Business School invites applications for the Jacob van Artevelde Scholarship in Financial Economics.

 However, for this scholarship there is a preference for a candidate with a good MSc Degree in economics who could be exempt from the first year of study under the programme and proceed directly to the MRes and complete the PhD in three (1+2) years.